 CGI Group (GIB) Received its Third Buy in a Row

-After Raymond James and BMO Capital gave CGI Group (NYSE: GIB) a Buy rating last month, the company received another Buy, this time from Canaccord Genuity.
-Analyst Robert Young maintained a Buy rating on CGI Group today and set a price target of C$116.00.
-The company’s shares closed last Monday at $78.81.
+After Raymond James and BMO Capital gave CGI Group (NYSE: GIB) a Buy rating last month, the company received another Buy, this time from TD Securities.
+Analyst Daniel Chan maintained a Buy rating on CGI Group today and set a price target of C$125.00.
+The company’s shares closed last Monday at $77.92.

-CGI Group has an analyst consensus of Strong Buy, with a price target consensus of $92.41, which is an 8.1% upside from current levels.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for CGI Group with a $88.91 average price target, which is a 13.7% upside from current levels.
 In a report issued on January 20, Raymond James also maintained a Buy rating on the stock with a C$114.00 price target.

 See today’s analyst top recommended stocks >>